RobOrd/Development-Docs/DDD ATDD TDD.md

 # DDD (Domain Driven Design)
+Domain Driven Design (DDD) is a wonderful technique that attempts to bring our designs closer to the domains we are working on.

+The theory being that the closer we are to the domain in our implementations, the better our software will be.
+With this goal in mind, DDD has been extremely successful throughout our industry.

 Es un conjunto de prácticas, técnicas, herramientas y enfoques para dar respuesta a las necesidades complejas en el desarrollo de software, orientadas al core del negocio, su evolución y sus objetivos.

 **Aggregates**: Boundary around objects inside